Fight, flight, freeze or collapse are survival modes that are wired into all human beings.

 Fight-or-flight and the nervous system

-When faced with acute stress, our brain activates the fear response and triggers a sequence that prepares us for a fight-or-flight reaction.
-Our sympathetic nervous system kicks in, causing a sudden release of stress hormones like adrenaline, noradrenaline, and cortisol.
+When faced with acute stress, our brain activates the fear response, triggering a sequence that prepares us for a fight-or-flight reaction.
+Our sympathetic nervous system kicks in, and stress hormones like adrenaline, noradrenaline, and cortisol are suddenly released.
 As a result, our blood pressure, breathing rate, and heart rate increase.

 Once the threat has passed, the parasympathetic nervous system helps the body recover.
-It lowers blood pressure and heart rate to bring the body back to a calm state.
-This process typically takes between twenty minutes and an hour for individuals who aren't living with trauma.
+It lowers blood pressure and heart rate, bringing the body back to a calm state.
+This process typically takes between twenty minutes and an hour for individuals who aren’t living with trauma.

 Their stress baseline is generally higher, making them more reactive to everyday situations.
 They are more likely to be triggered by feelings, events, sensory information and people – often without even realising it.